 While I’ve always sworn by the leg-elongating power of a nude heel, sometimes it’s fun to make your basics stand out a bit more and make them just a little more unique.
-In today’s post, I’ll be sharing how to take your basic heels and give them a glam update with a super-simple shoe refashion.
+In today’s post, I’ll show you how to take your basic pumps and give them a glam update with a super-simple diy heels refashion.

 Aren’t they just so cute?

 In recent shoe refashion posts, I’ve loved adding colorful poms to gladiator sandals and painting Gucci-inspired loafers, but I love the versatile, classic look of these nude heels.

 This project is really so easy….
 I kind of feel silly even creating a tutorial for it!
 But alas, sometimes simple is best and if you totally screw this one up, you can undo the project just as easily and have your basic pumps back again.
 No pressure.
 (I like this kind of non-committal DIY)

 But before we get started making your new diy heels, you will need some basic nude heels.
 If you don’t have a pair (or two) of these in your closet yet, I totally recommend stocking up.
 A Nude heel is the ultimate goes-with-any-outfit shoe that visually elongates the legs, slims your entire silhouette, and creates an instantly chic look.
 Here are a few great nude pumps for under $25:

 - 2 Sets of Strung Gold Seed Beads

 First, take your two strings of pre-strung beads and wrap a small section of ribbon around each one.
 To keep the ribbon together and flat when you’re done, apply some E6000 glue and hold in place with binder clips to dry.

 You can pick up beads that are already strung like this at the craft store.
 No need to string each seed bead yourself!